waggle-sensor/waggle-beehive-v2/docs/querying-measurements.md

 _Note: Records are only ordered by timestamp **within each group of unique name and metadata**.
 This should generally not be an issue as many aggregations and visualizations process each group independently._

-## Example Queries
+## Example Query

-The following query will get all environment data in the last hour.
+We'll start by doing a query to get all environment data in the last hour.

 ```sh
 curl -H 'Content-Type: application/json' https://data.sagecontinuum.org/api/v1/query -d '